Together submits shadow report to UN Committee against Torture

-Category: Equal protection from violence, Restraint, Looked after children, Protection from abuse or neglect, Right to life, survival and development, Best interests of the child, UN Convention Against Torture
+Category: Equal protection from violence, Restraint, Care Experienced children, Protection from abuse or neglect, Right to life, survival and development, Best interests of the child, UN Convention Against Torture (CAT)

 Together has submitted a shadow report to the UN Committee against Torture for consideration as part of its 2019 review of the UK.
 This report highlights key concerns expressed by our members, and suggests recommendations the UN Committee could make to address these.